Petit Palais - Fine Arts Museum of Paris

 Free access to the permanent collection.

-A map of the museum is available here.
+A guide map of the museum is available here.

 The Antique Art gallery is temporarily closed.